moursalinislambd/Server-Security-Info/README.md

 Installation Steps
 Step 1: Upload the server-security-info folder to the /wp-content/plugins/ directoryStep 2: Activate the plugin through the Plugins menu in WordPressStep 3: Go to Server Info menu in admin sidebarStep 4: All information will be displayed automatically

 Usage Tips
 Use Dark Mode for comfortable viewing in low lightEnable Auto Refresh for real-time monitoringRun Security Fixes periodically to keep your site secureCheck API endpoints to know which data is exposedMonitor storage to avoid running out of space

 Requirements
 WordPress 5.0 or higherPHP 7.2 or higherMySQL 5.6 or higher

 Support
 For support, feature requests, or bug reports:
 Email: onexusdev@gmail.comPhone: +88096 47 882 445Phone: +880134 67 52 141Website: [https://onexusdev.xyz](https://onexusdev.xyz/)

 Developer

-Moursalin IslamWordPress Plugin Developer
+Moursalin Islam WordPress Plugin Developer

 Changelog

 Version 1.0

-Initial releaseServer information displayPHP configuration viewerSecurity status checkerAPI endpoints checkerUser enumeration protectionDirectory indexing protectionReal-time monitorOne-click security fixesDark and Light modeEnglish and Bengali language support
+### Initial release

+- Server information
+- displayPHP configuration
+- viewer Security status
+- checker API endpoints
+- checker User enumeration
+- protection Directory
+- indexing protection
+- Real-time monitor
+- One-click security fixes
+- Dark and Light mode
+- English and Bengali language support
 Frequently Asked Questions

 Does this plugin slow down my site?
 No, this plugin is extremely lightweight (approximately 25KB) and only loads on admin pages.
 It does not affect your front-end performance.

 Does it work with all hosting providers?
 Yes, it works with all WordPress hosting providers including shared hosting, VPS, dedicated servers, and managed WordPress hosting.

 Is there a premium version?
 No, this plugin is completely free and open source.
 All features are available for free.

 How to fix user enumeration?
 Simply click the Fix Enumeration button in the User Enumeration card.
 The plugin will automatically add the necessary rules to your .htaccess file.

 How to disable directory listing?
 Click the Fix Directory Listing button in the Directory Indexing card.
 This adds Options -Indexes to your .htaccess file.

 Can I use it on multisite network?
 Yes, the plugin works perfectly on WordPress multisite installations.
 You can network activate it or on individual sites.

 Does it work with caching plugins?
 Yes, this plugin works alongside all caching plugins including W3 Total Cache, WP Rocket, LiteSpeed Cache, and others.

 Will it work on Windows servers?
 Yes, the plugin works on both Linux and Windows servers.
 Some features like CPU load may be limited on Windows.

 How often does the real-time monitor check?
 The real-time monitor checks every 30 seconds when auto-refresh is enabled.
 You can also manually check anytime.

 Can I translate the plugin?
 Yes, the plugin supports translation.
 You can translate it into any language using PO files.

 License
 This plugin is licensed under GPLv3 or later.
 You are free to use, modify, and distribute it.

 Links
 Developer Website: [https://onexusdev.xyz](https://onexusdev.xyz/)Support Email: onexusdev@gmail.comPhone: +88096 47 882 445Phone: +880134 67 52 141